ronmlgaw/5e-world-currency-rg4fvtt13/README.md

  <img alt="GitHub Issues" src="https://img.shields.io/github/issues/cstby/foundryvtt-world-currency-5e">
 </p> -->

 This [FoundryVTT](https://foundryvtt.com) module allows you to use your world's homebrew currencies in D&D 5th Edition.
-It is forked from cstby's [World Currency 5e](https://github.com/cstby/foundryvtt-world-currency-5e) module and updated to work with the newest versions of Foundry and the dnd5e module.
+It is forked from 1st --> cstby's [World Currency 5e](https://github.com/cstby/foundryvtt-world-currency-5e) module and updated to work with the newest versions of Foundry v11 and the dnd5e module, and 2nd from --> [5e World Currency](https://github.com/cAPKck/5e-world-currency) for some worthy updates to incorporate v12 compatibility fixes

 ## Installation

 1. On Foundry's "Add-on Modules" tab, click "Install Module"
-2. At the bottom, paste `https://raw.githubusercontent.com/cAPKck/5e-world-currency/master/module.json` into the "Manifest URL" field and click "install".
+2. At the bottom, paste `https://raw.githubusercontent.com/ronmlgaw/5e-world-currency-rg4fvtt13/master/module.json` into the "Manifest URL" field and click "install".

 ## Features